RaneemAlowide/Robot_Controller/README.md

 # Robot_Controller
-this project is a simple robot controller:
+This project is a simple robot controller:

 in the " Robotic_controller " file you will find:
   - html file